QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

     // can have attributes
     private final SomeType someAttribute;

-    // ✍️ can have constructor, but they can't be called protected AbstractXXX(...) {
+    // ✍️ can have constructors, but they can't be called protected AbstractXXX(...) {
         // ...
     }